 Animals that use open space and other green areas within the MS4 Operator's jurisdiction could be a significant source of bacteria entering the receiving stream.
 These sources include pets such as dogs, cats, horses and other types of domestic animals.
 The sources also include many species of wild animals that travel and use these open spaces.
 This program element is aimed at changing public behavior relating to the proper use of these open spaces and green areas.
-Public education will include mail outs and/or other educational material that may be developed over the term of the permit.
-Educational material will be regularly distributed, as deemed necessary by the MS4 Operator, to residents within the MS4 Operator's jurisdiction and will be posted on cleanbayous.org for public viewing.
-The clear, specific, and measurable goals for this activity are outlined in the tables below.
+Education material posted on the website will encourage customers to pick up after their pets.
+Furthermore, customers will be notified of the endangered species (Piping plover [Charadrius melodus])